Famiclone: Romania

-Russia

-Main article: Dendy
+Russia and the former Soviet union

-The Dendy (Russian: Де́нди) was a hardware clone of the Nintendo Entertainment System (NES) popular in Russia.
-Dendy is an NTSC console with forced PAL mode, like Pegasus.
+The Dendy (Russian: Де́нди) was a hardware clone of the Nintendo Entertainment System (NES) popular in Russia and other former Soviet countries.
+Dendy is an NTSC console with forced PAL (SECAM on early models) mode, like Pegasus.
 Released in 1992 by the Steepler company, the Dendy was easily the most popular video game console of its time there, and enjoyed a degree of fame roughly equivalent to that experienced by the NES/Famicom in North America and Japan.
 Business was so successful that the company spawned its own TV show about Dendy on Russian TV, and created stores all across Moscow and St. Petersburg, promoting and selling the console and its cartridges.
 Also, a cartoon about the "Dendy Elephant", the character on the console's logo, was filmed but not finished.

-In 1994, Steepler, Dendy producer, reached an agreement with Nintendo to sell consoles in all post-Soviet states with relinquished its claim to Dendy sales, meaning that Nintendo didn't take legal action against famiclones.
+In 1994, Steepler, the producer of Dendy, reached an agreement with Nintendo to sell consoles in Russia and CIS countries with relinquished its claim to Dendy sales, meaning that Nintendo did not take legal action against famiclones.
+Instead, Steepler began suing other pirates.
+The company had a registered trademark for Dendy in Russia, which meant that any pirate who used their logo was breaking the law.

+The Dendy reportedly sold 6 million units.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).

 Dendy had competition in form of Subor, Bitman and Kenga.
-After Dendy there were also other clones like Simba and Magistr.
+After Dendy there were also other clones like Simba's and Magistr.

 South Africa

-In South Africa, clones, known as "TV Games", are still widely available.
-One popular clone available in the early 1990s was the Golden China; while another was Reggie's Entertainment System, named after the toy store chain that sold it; the most recent clone was the TeleGamestation.
-Older models looked like the Famicom but newer models resembled the PlayStation, as well as the controllers—but with the cartridges being entered from the top.
-A "mini tower" version was also launched with keyboard, and black/white monitor, to include educational software.
+In South Africa, clones, known as "TV Games", were widely available.
+One popular clone available in the early 1990s was the Golden China; while another was Reggie's Entertainment System, named after the toy store chain that sold it; Older models looked like the Famicom but newer models resembled the PlayStation, like the TeleGamestation which also had a "mini tower" version with keyboard, and black/white monitor, to include educational software.
 These TeleGamestations have cartridges around half the size of the original Nintendo Entertainment System games, and although most games were cracked from there, some were also taken from the Master System.
-The box advertises "dazzling graphics" and the monitor on the box set features a modern-day soccer game.
-Games could be bought in all chain stores "legally", or unlicensed games (mainly from China) could be bought on the market or certain stores.
+The box advertised "dazzling graphics" and the monitor on the box set features a modern-day at the time, soccer game.
+Games could be bought in chain stores or on the market or certain stores.
 Most cartridges were multi-packs, or many games within one cartridge.
-In some cases, games have had their official Nintendo or Sega names removed, and in some cases the original name of the game (for example, Dr. Mario was renamed "Medical Hospital").
-Later, in 2002, the 16-bit TeleGamestation 2 was launched, and the games were taken from the Sega Mega Drive/Genesis.
+In some cases, games have had their names removed, and in some cases the original name of the game (for example, Dr. Mario was renamed "Medical Hospital").

-Nintendo entered South African market in 1992and took legal action against Golden China for importing copied games.
+Nintendo entered the South African market in 1992 and took legal action against Golden China for importing copied games.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).